Ricardo Mbarkho: Awards

 2010 – Prize of the Lebanese Ministry of Culture for Contemporary Arts, Visual Art Forum, Beirut.

 Critical reception

-Critics have linked Mbarkho's invisual socio-econimic and dematerialised strategies as rooted in informational aesthetics, post-conceptual art, and resistance concepts of Duchamp, Deleuze and Foucault, as well as "the institutional critique of Hans Haacke," noting his distinct re‑working of Lebanese cultural and religious symbols.
-Jean‑Claude Moineau, writing for the Biennale de Paris, calls Mbarkho "a major practitioner of an art that emancipates itself from even the immaterial condition of contemporary art."
+Critics have linked Mbarkho's invisual socio-economic and dematerialised strategies as rooted in informational aesthetics, post-conceptual art, and resistance concepts of Duchamp, Deleuze and Foucault, as well as "the institutional critique of Hans Haacke," noting his distinct re‑working of Lebanese cultural and religious symbols.

-Legacy and influence

-Mbarkho's articulation of Invisual Art has influenced a generation of Middle‑Eastern artists experimenting with socially engaged and post‑object practices.
-Tabbouleh Day has entered Lebanese popular culture, while his binary‑generated images are cited in media art curricula across Europe and North America.